 We adopted the measurement alternative included in ASU 2014-13, the collateralized financing entity ("CFE") guidance, pursuant to which we measure both the financial assets and financial liabilities of the Consolidated ABFE in our consolidated financial statements using the more observable of the fair value of the financial assets and the fair value of the financial liabilities.
-We believe the fair value of the Consolidated ABFE is more observable than the fair value of the financial liability of the Consolidated ABFE.
-As a result, the loans of the Consolidated ABFE are measured at fair value and the payable to investors is measured in consolidation as: (i) the sum of the fair value of the loans and the carrying value of any non-financial assets that are incidental to the operations of the Consolidated ABFE less (ii) the sum of the fair value of loan default loss borne by us through the security deposit.
+We believe the fair value of the loans receivables of the Consolidated ABFE is more observable than the fair value of the financial liability of the Consolidated ABFE.
+As a result, the loans of the Consolidated ABFE are measured at fair value and the payable to investors is measured in consolidation as: (i)the sum of the fair value of the loans and the carrying value of any non-financial assets that are incidental to the operations of the Consolidated ABFE less (ii)the sum of the fair value of loan default loss bome by us through the security deposit.
 The resulting amount is allocated to the individual financial liabilities (other than the beneficial interest retained by us) using a reasonable and consistent methodology.
+Since we hold sole beneficiary of Trust No.3 and Bohai Trust No.1, the beneficial interest retained by us, or the payable to investors of Trust No.3 and Bohai Trust No.1, are eliminated on the consolidated financial statements.
 Under the measurement alternative, our consolidated net income reflects our own economic interests in the Consolidated ABFE including changes in the fair value of our beneficial interests.